aiaont/aiao/README.md

 ## Overview

 The Anthropogenic Impact Accounting Ontology (AIAO) provides a semantic framework for accounting for human impact on environments.
-This ontology is the product of collaboration by members of the Standards Working Group of the LFDT CA2SIG.
+This ontology is the product of collaboration by members of the Standards Working Group of the LFDT CA2-SIG.
 It is one of four ontologies.

 ## Linked Ontologies

 AIAO is closely integrated with three complementary ontologies:

-- **[Impact Ontology](http://w3id.org/impactont)**: Provides foundational concepts for impact modeling, including Events, Processes, and Things
+- **[Impact Ontology](http://w3id.org/impactont)**: Provides a foundational semantic framework for impact modeling, such as the impact of some human activity on its environment.

-- **[Claim Ontology](http://w3id.org/claimont)**: Defines the structure for claims and assertions about impacts
+- **[Claim Ontology](http://w3id.org/claimont)**: Provides a foundational semantic framework for representing claims and assertions, such as those made about an agent's activities.

-- **[Information Communication Ontology](http://w3id.org/infocomm)**: Handles information and communication aspects related to impact reporting
+- **[Information Communication Ontology](http://w3id.org/infocomm)**: Provides a foundational semantic framework for representing information communication aspects, e.g., those related to impact reporting.

 Together, these four ontologies comprise a suite of ontologies for environmental and social impact accounting.